hdm-csm/crypto_notifier/README.md

    - `python scripts/seed.py` -> adds sample data
 4. Run your app: `python -m app.main` -> start software
 5. Run tests: `python -m pytest` or `python -m pytest tests/unit` -> run all tests or only e.g. unit tests

+# Branching and deployment

+- `feature/` for new features
+- `release/` for release candidates
+- `main` is the production branch
+  - push to main triggers the ci/cd-pipeline including deployment to production server